uirlis/wasi-crun-deployer/README.md

 Finally there is a helm chart to deploy it into managed kubernetes services.

-The deployment is performed by mounting 3 locations on each node:
+The deployment is performed copying files to 3 locations on each node:

-1. The `/lib` folder to copy the shared objects  `libyajl.so.2` `libwasmedge.so.0` `libLLVM-12.so.1`
+1. The `/lib` folder to copy the shared objects `libwasmedge.so.0`

 2. The `/usr/local/sbin` folder to deploy the `crun` executable